 The Lobster Shack at Two Lights is an award-winning restaurant that has been a local landmark since the 1920s.

 I got the Lobster Roll Boat, which had fresh lobster, a tangy sauce, lettuce, and a fresh pickle.
-It was soooo good, and the views made it taste even better!

-12. The Highroller Lobster Company
+13. The Highroller Lobster Company

 📍 Location: Portland, ME